spanner/radiant-sites-extension/README.markdown

 	is_site_scoped

-If you want the option to share some instances between sites (say you want some of your users to be confined to one site but some to see all of them):
+If you want the option to share some instances between sites (say you want some of your users to be confined to one site but a few admin users to see all of them):

 	is_site_scoped :shareable => true